hjoliver/cylc-subwf-example/README.md

 The updated definition will apply for all future sub-workflow instances.
-It will also affect already-installed but stopped sub-workflow instances restarted by retriggering their launcher task, because the `subworkflow-run` script uses `cylc install` to create a new sub-workflow run directory for a rerun from scratch, and `cylc reinstall` to update an existing sub-workflow run directory for a restart.
+It will also affect already-installed but stopped sub-workflow instances restarted by retriggering their launcher task, because the `subworkflow-run` script uses `cylc install` to create a new sub-workflow run directory from the "source" in the main run directory, for a rerun from scratch; and `cylc reinstall` to update an existing sub-workflow run directory for a restart.

 #### Restarting or rerunning stopped sub-workflows